Our thinking

 The EU AI Act classifies AI systems, and imposes requirements, according to different levels of risk:

-• Unacceptable risk: AI systems that present an “unacceptable” risk are prohibited.
-This includes (among others) AI systems used for social scoring and AI systems that use deceptive or exploitative techniques to materially distort a person’s behavior in a manner that can cause harm.16
+• Unacceptable risk: AI systems that present an "unacceptable" risk are prohibited.17 This includes (among others) AI systems used for social scoring and AI systems that use deceptive or exploitative techniques to materially distort a person’s behavior in a manner that can cause harm.18

-• High risk: AI systems that present a “high” risk include AI systems.
-These fall within two categories: (i) AI systems used as a safety component of a product (or otherwise subject to EU health and safety harmonization legislation); or (ii) AI systems deployed in eight specific areas, including (among others) education, employment, access to essential public and private services, law enforcement, migration, and the administration of justice.17
+• High risk: AI systems that present a "high" risk are subject to the most detailed compliance obligations under the EU AI Act and include AI systems falling within two categories: (i) AI systems used as a safety component of a product (or otherwise subject to EU health and safety harmonization legislation); or (ii) AI systems deployed in eight specific areas, including (among others) education, employment, access to essential public and private services, law enforcement, migration, and the administration of justice.19

-• Low or minimal risk: Any AI system not caught by the above are of low or minimal risk.20
+• Low or minimal risk: Any AI system not caught by the above are of low or minimal risk.22

 The AI Liability Directive does not directly govern the risks posed by AI systems.